The DeanBeat: Esports pivots to digital because of the coronavirus

 Across the world, esports is growing

-Berlin-based G2 Esports is only three years old, and so it built its business for online infrastructure.
+Berlin-based G2 Esports was founded in 2014, and it built its business for online infrastructure.
 Adapting to online isn’t as hard, as most of the playing for qualifiers takes place online, with only the finals occurring in person.
 To deal with the loss of physical events, the company is coming up with different twists to make digital events more interesting.

 “Our viewership numbers are going up 30%,” said Carlos Rodriguez, CEO of G2 Esports, in an interview.
 “It’s unfortunate, as the events are taking place in such a bad time.
 But it is welcome and unexpected.”